Table of Contents

 - In general, South Africans are loyal to their job and company since the unemployment rate is high.
 South Africans often remain at one company for the majority of their career.

 Wages and Salaries in South Africa

-- Probation periods are not required in South Africa.
+- Probation periods in South Africa are not required.
 However, they are permissible and usually for three months.

 - Employers have no legal obligation to reward employees with a contractual or discretionary bonus.
 However, bonuses can be agreed to at the time of contracting or bargaining.

 - In South Africa, a written employment agreement is mandatory by law when an employer has more than five employees, who work 24 hours or more per month.
 The employment agreement must include the following information: